 Gas quantities estimated herein are expressed as marketable gas.
-Marketable gas is defined as the total gas potentially to be produced from the reservoir after reduction for shrinkage resulting from field separation, processing, flare, and other losses but before reduction for gas consumed in operations (fuel).
-Gas reserves estimated herein are expressed at a temperature base of 60 degrees Fahrenheit (°F) and at a pressure base of 14.7 pounds per square inch absolute (psia).
-Gas reserves included in this report are expressed in billions of cubic feet $(10^9 \text{ft}^3)$ .
+Marketable gas is defined as the total gas produced from the reservoir after reduction for shrinkage resulting from field separation; processing, including removal of the nonhydrocarbon gas to meet pipeline specifications; and flare and other losses but not from fuel usage.
+Gas reserves estimated herein are reported as marketable gas reserves.
+Gas quantities are expressed at a temperature base of 60 degrees Fahrenheit (°F) and at a pressure base of 14.7 pounds per square inch absolute (psia).
+Gas quantities included in this report are expressed in billions of cubic feet (10°ft3).

 Gas quantities are identified by the type of reservoir from which the gas will be produced.
 Nonassociated gas is gas at initial reservoir conditions with no oil present in the reservoir.
 Associated gas includes both gas-cap gas and solution gas.
 Gas-cap gas is gas at initial reservoir conditions and is in communication with an underlying oil zone.
 Solution gas is gas dissolved in oil at initial reservoir conditions.
-Gas quantities estimated herein are associated and nonassociated gas.
-At the request of Eni, marketable gas reserves estimated herein were converted to oil equivalent using an energy equivalent factor of 5,408 cubic feet of gas per 1 barrel of oil equivalent.
+Gas quantities estimated herein consist of both associated and nonassociated gas.

+At the request of Eni, marketable gas reserves estimated herein were converted to oil equivalent using an energy equivalent factor of 5,310 cubic feet of gas per 1 barrel of oil equivalent.
 This conversion factor was provided by Eni.